1989 Stanley Cup playoffs: (A1) Montreal Canadiens vs. (A4) Hartford Whalers

 This was the fourth playoff series meeting between these two teams, and were meeting for the second straight year.
 Montreal won all three previous meetings, including last year's Adams Division Semifinals in six games.

 (A2) Boston Bruins vs. (A3) Buffalo Sabres

 This was the fourth playoff series meeting between these two teams, and were meeting for the second straight year.
 Boston won all three previous meetings, including last year's Adams Division Semifinals in six games.

 (P1) Washington Capitals vs. (P4) Philadelphia Flyers

 This was the second straight and third overall playoff series between these two teams.
 Washington won both prior meetings, including last year's Patrick Division Semifinals in seven games.

+Rick Tocchet scored two goals in game six, including the game-winner with 3:18 left in the third period, to win the series for the Flyers.

 (P2) Pittsburgh Penguins vs. (P3) New York Rangers

 This was the first playoff series between these two teams.

 Clarence Campbell Conference

 (N1) Detroit Red Wings vs. (N4) Chicago Blackhawks

 This was the 12th playoff series between these two teams.
 Chicago lead the all-time meetings 6–5.
 Detroit won their most recent meeting in a four-game sweep in the 1987 Norris Division Semifinals.